hbs-rcs/hbsgrid-docs/docs/environments.md

 Current and historical software environments available system-wide on the HBS Grid are described below.

+### rcs_2022.11 {#rcs_2022.11}

+We have updated a number of software packages in this release to make the newest features accessible to HBS researchers.
+**Please note** that before loading this version, Python and R users **must update any custom packages or modules** they have installed in their home directories or project folders.

+Notable application updates include:

+-   Python updated to 3.10.6
+-   R updated to 4.2.1
+-   RStudio updated to 2022.07
+-   JupyterLab updated to 3.5
+-   Spyder updated to 5.3.3
+-   Julia updated to 1.8.2
+-   MATLAB updated to 2022b
+-   VSCode updated to 1.72.2

 ### rcs_2022.01 {#rcs_2022.01}

 This software environment is a user-friendly collection of